 They don’t have strong personal values so they fall for whatever work comes along, even if the client sucks and treats them terribly.
 Or they’ll work on stuff they don’t agree with just for the money.

 Having a strong set of personal values will help you to be properly picky about the types of work you do, and the types of people you’ll do it for.

 #10 – Confidence

 Confidence in yourself and your freelance skills will help you to keep putting one foot in front of the other on this freelance journey.
 The good news…?
 Confidence can be learned, it’s not necessarily something you have or don’t have.

 Like a muscle, the more you work it, the stronger it gets.
 I’ve found that the best way to grow your confidence is to note and celebrate the times you use it.

 Sent a pitch to a client even though the idea made you sick to your stomach?
 Celebrate it.
 Whether you get the job or not isn’t the point.
 Celebrate the fact that you did something that scared you, and you’re still alive.
 Do it again, and again.
 It gets easier.

 Got a client to book your services?
 Celebrate like crazy.
 Track all the things, big and small, and each time you’re nervous about doing something new, pull out your list of all the awesome things you’ve done… and remind yourself of how far you’ve come.

 Well, here we are at the end of 10 freelancing skills.
 How many do you have?
-The good news is, they can all be strengthened as you go.
+The good news is, that they can all be strengthened as you go.
 When I look back today, I’m glad I started where I was and have grown in all of these areas continually over time.

-I did my freelancing journey alone, because I had to.
+I did my freelancing journey alone because I had to.
 You don’t!
 If you’re interested in the A – Z guide to freelancing — taken directly from my journey from broke middle school teacher to 6-figure freelancer — check out my course The Escape Hatch.
 It’s designed for the newbie who has a lot of freelancing skill #1 (willingness to work hard) and is ready to learn!